 Planning an Alaskan cruise?
 Even if you’ve taken a regular tropical cruise before, preparing for a trip to Alaska is completely different than any other vacation you might take.
-From the weather to what you do on shore, there are a lot of difference from your typical cruise.
+From the weather you’ll experience to what you do on shore, there are a lot of differences from your typical cruise.

 To help you prepare, Cruzely has pulled together dozens of our most helpful tips and things to know about sailing to the last great frontier.
 From packing to selecting the right ship to when to sail, we’ve got everything covered.

 And for even more on Alaskan cruising, don’t forget to see our list of things to pack, what to consider when selecting the right ship, and our best cruise deals to Alaska.

 If you haven’t spent time this far north, be ready for long days.
 In Alaskan ports, the sun can rise around 4 a.m. and set after 10 p.m.
 Without the rhythm of a normal day that we’re used to farther south, you will likely wake up earlier than you are used to and go to bed later.

 That’s on top of any time difference between Alaska and where you live (it’s four hours behind the East Coast).

 You might find that after three or four days, the long days catch up with you and you end up crashing early to make up for lost sleep.

 Be Ready for Odd Alaska Port Times